CryptoGing/Guide/docs/gettingStarted/piAppPlatform/piAppPlatformSDK.md

   }
   {% endhighlight %}

-  **The SDK is now integrated and you are ready to implement the Pi APIs**
+  **The SDK is now integrated and you are ready to implement the Pi APIs.**